 Special Interest in Creative and Critical Thinking

-The program seeks to extend higher order thinking and entrepreneurial skills through personalized, collaborative and challenge based learning strategies.
-Teachers embrace inquiry approaches to learning, and deliver a dynamic interdisciplinary program.
-Students are in the same class for English, HASS, Mathematics and Science from Year 8 to Year 10.
-In addition, they study specialised subjects at each year level that focus on innovation and resilience.
+The program seeks to extend higher order thinking and entrepreneurial skills through collaborative, personalised and challenge based learning methodologies.
+Teachers embrace inquiry approaches to learning and deliver a dynamic interdisciplinary program.

 Phone: 8375 8200

 The Think Bright Program began in 2014 and now incorporates classes from Years 8 to 10.
 Teachers are merit-selected to teach in the program, participate in and undertake research pursuits and are committed to implementing the best of cutting-edge teaching and learning methodologies.